sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/01-introduction-to-dna-data.md

 ### Do These Platforms Share Data?

 Yes—at least in part.
-The relationships between **BOLD**, **GenBank**, and **GBIF** involve some data sharing, but they serve different roles and audiences and they do not share all of their data with each other:
+The relationships between **BOLD**, **GenBank**, and **GBIF** involve some data sharing, but they serve different roles and audiences, they do not share all of their data with each other, nor are they consistently cross-referenced or synced.

-- **BOLD**: Public records are shared with both GenBank and GBIF, but submission to GenBank is optional and must be initiated by the user.
+- **BOLD**: Has an integrated data exchange pipeline with GenBank, allowing for automatic submission of data upon initiation by the user.
+Once submitted, records are linked and updated from BOLD to GenBank, with taxonomic identification changes automatically communicated.
-- **GenBank**: Stores a wide range of DNA sequence data; some records link to BOLD, but data are not automatically shared with GBIF.
+- **GenBank**: Stores a wide range of DNA sequence data, including records from BOLD.
+Data is not shared outward automatically.
-- **GBIF**: Not a primary sequence repository, but supports short sequences and links to external repositories via the DNA Derived Data extension.
+- **GBIF**: Pulls public data from BOLD and makes it available as part of biodiversity occurrence data.

 ![Bar graph and Venn diagram showing how GenBank entries for barcoding link to BOLD and specimen vouchers.]({{ page.root }}/fig/Nakazato&Jinbo_2022_Fig1.jpg){: .image-with-shadow }